Stimulus Check Update: Will You Get A Fourth Relief Payment?

 Why Is A Fourth Stimulus Check Unlikely?

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states.
 Three different options are available to the public again since the pause has been lifted on the Johnson & Johnson vaccine.
 Actually putting needles in arms will take more time, even since supply has caught up to demand.
-Americans have received over 259 million doses, with 45.8 percent of the population having received at least one dose and 34.4 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of around two million doses per day.
+Americans have received over 266 million doses, with 46.6 percent of the population having received at least one dose and 35.8 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of under two million doses per day.

 With vaccinations rising, the nation’s economy is showing additional signs of recovery as well.
 State and local governments are loosening restrictions, which helps local businesses.
 Hiring has picked up in some sectors.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence continues to climb, reaching its highest level since the start of the pandemic.
 Consumers are also generally optimistic about business conditions and the job market and increasingly intend to take vacations.